YishanWang123/dsrl_dp_2td/README.md

 ### 🔧 My Extension

 This repository includes my extended implementation **DSRL (PyTorch) + Residual Guidance**,
-which introduces a residual-guided noise correction mechanism to further improve diffusion policy steering efficiency and stability.
+which introduces a residual-guidance in clean action space to further improve diffusion policy steering efficiency and stability.

 ---